ipaqmaster/vfio/README.md

 I made this bash script to start my Win10 VM with automatically generated qemu arguments based on the guidelines I pass in.

-It saves me loads of time swapping between Linux and VM for gaming and I hope it can help someone else!
+It saves me loads of time swapping between Linux and VM for gaming and I hope it can help someone else.

 ## But what does it do